Ōkami Kakushi: Main characters

-Kaname is a 16-year-old girl who moved to the Jōga with her family a few months before Hiroshi and she is Isuzu's best friend.
-Being the eldest of their circle of friends (Kaname, Hiroshi and Isuzu), she tends to act as the voice of the reason for the group.
-Kaname has somewhat of a dark personality, and does not hesitate to tease or trick her two friends.
+Kaname is a 16-year-old girl who moved to the Jōga with her family a few months before Hiroshi, and she is Isuzu's best friend.
+Being the eldest of their circle of friends (Kaname, Hiroshi, and Isuzu), she tends to act as the voice of reason for the group.
+Kaname has somewhat of a dark personality and does not hesitate to tease or trick her two friends.
 She is interested in the occult and loves city legends and folklore.